Pylons/pyramid/docs/tutorials/wiki/installation.rst

 Visit the Application in a Browser
 ==================================

 In a browser, visit `http://localhost:6543/ <http://localhost:6543>`_.
 You will see the generated application's default page.

+One thing you'll notice is the "debug toolbar" icon on right hand side of the page.
+You can read more about the purpose of the icon at :ref:`debug_toolbar`.
+It allows you to get information about your application while you develop.

 Decisions the ``pyramid_zodb`` Scaffold Has Made For You
 ========================================================